Alfonso-wav/CR2_to_JPG_PNG_converter/README.md

 Just in four easy steps, you don't need any programming background to execute it, just follow the list above!
 ## Instructions:
 1. Open up the terminal, paste and execute the following:

+    >cd R2C_to_JPG_converter

-    >pip install -r requirements.txt
+    >pip install -r requirements.txt (only the first time)

     >cd src

     >python interface.py

-2. Choose the directory in your computer where you have your raw images
+3. Choose the directory in your computer where you have your raw images
-3. Choose the destination folder where you want your converted images
+4. Choose the destination folder where you want your converted images
-4. Choose the Quality
+5. Choose the Quality
-5. Choose the file type
+6. Choose the file type
-6. Press the button :)
+7. Press the button :)

 ## Willing to contribute?